 If you skip this part, you will end up educating a lot of people, but not helping them evaluate whether they want to apply for the coverage for themselves.

-After you’ve done a good Qualifying Intro and covered the Direct/Indirect Costs, but before you show any specific benefits, say:
+After you’ve done a good Qualifying Intro and given a good overview but before you show any specific benefits, say:

 John, that’s the long part of what I show people.
 The short part is

-- What your rate choices would be if you qualify.
+- What are your rate choices if you DO qualify?

 You know the coverage you have now and the risks in running your business.
 Over the next few minutes, you’re going to get a solid gut-feeling about whether you need this or not.
 If you realize you don’t need this – will you do me a favor and just tell me that straight out?
 Great.